Welcome to Association Forum's Speaker Resource Center

-Association Forum staff programs content for its members year-round and will refer to ideas submitted through this form as needs arise.
-If there is a fit, a Forum staff member will contact you to discuss in further detail.
+Association Forum develops content year-round and refers to ideas submitted through this form as needs arise.
+If you have a proposal for a presentation, either in-person or virtual, we welcome your input!
+If there is a fit, a Forum staff member will contact you to discuss this in further detail.

 Already a confirmed speaker?

-Here are some resources to help you prepare.
+Here are some resources to help you develop an effective session:

 Session Goal – Identify a clear goal for your presentation.
-What core issue or challenge is this session addressing or attempting to resolve?
+What core issue or challenge does your session address or attempt to resolve?

 · Stay at a strategic level as much as possible, avoid getting too tactical

-· Basic/tactical level is acceptable if you are exploring a new concept/topic but intermediate/advanced is expected for a majority of Forum content.
+· Basic/tactical level is acceptable if you are exploring a new concept but intermediate/advanced level is expected for a majority of Forum content.

 Content Focus – Consider if this topic needs to be narrowed or broadened to be effective.

-· Research shows that sharing learnings through story helps ensure that content sticks.
-Plan to share a few stories to illustrate the key take aways.
+· Research shows that sharing learnings through stories helps ensure that content sticks.
+Plan to share a few stories to illustrate the key takeaways.

-Session Format – What type of engaging delivery format would work well?
+Session Format – What type of engaging delivery format or room setup would work well?

-· Long table, deconstructed panel, fish bowl, group activities etc. What are ways to engage the audience in active learning that are particularly relevant for this topic?
+· Long table, deconstructed panel, fish bowl, table discussion, breakout groups, team activities, etc. What are ways to engage the audience in active learning that are particularly relevant to this topic?

 · How many speakers/points of view do you need for a well-rounded session?
 Avoid bringing in too many speakers or the key points may get muddled and session interactivity will be difficult.